How to Get Your CDL in PA

 Currently, we do not offer classes for students looking for P or S endorsement to become a bus driver.

 How to Earn a CDL in Pennsylvania

 In the Commonwealth of Pennsylvania, earning a CDL is not unlike earning your regular driver’s license.
-There is a written test, permit, and skills test to earn your commercial driver’s license.
+There is a written test, permit, and skills/road test to earn your commercial driver’s license.

 The first step towards earning a CDL is passing a written knowledge test.
 Based on the PennDOT CDL driver’s manual, the Class A test contains 70 questions and shows your knowledge of commercial driving laws.
 The topics contained in the written test are covered in our classroom instruction.